 But don’t worry there are always ways to get free tickets!
-The first time I went to Disney World back in 2005, my mother signed up for a timeshare viewing that would last about 4 hours, but at the end we received two free tickets to Disney World.
+The first time I went to Disney World back in 2005, my mother signed up for a timeshare viewing that would last about 4 hours, but in the end we received two free tickets to Disney World.
 They still have this deal today through the travel company called RCI.
 Check them out!

 II.
 Disney World is primarily centered around small children.

-Animal Kingdom also has some awesome rides and safari trips!!
+The Animal Kingdom also has some awesome rides and safari trips!!

 III.
 Very Family Friendly

 The creative directors at the Disney empire really thought out every detail!
 Although they do check your bags (for weapons) prior to entry, they DO allow you to bring in coolers with food, drinks, and snacks.
-This was a HUGE saver for us, because buying food all day can get a little pricey.
+This was a HUGE saver for us because buying food all day can get a little pricey.

 Sidebar: So, I just said buying food all day can get pricey, but the meals in these parks are actually not that expensive.
 Just image going to the rodeo or the carnival to get a funnel cake or turkey leg!
 That’s about the amount you will spend per meal at Disney.